rory-jenns/tictactoe-solver/README.md

 ## Options

+If you pick multiple opponents then one will be chosen for you.

 --buildgraph
 - this is used to build 'graph.txt' which is a DAG (graph) of all game states.
 - You can use this to verify the code is correct, or take the graph for your own uses.